redox-os/rfcs/text/0000-io_uring.md

 in order to wake the executor from external wakers.
 If no kernel-mode polling has been set up, then the ring must be entered for the epoch updates to take effect.

+TODO: Given that the ring indices now use natural wrapping and are masked, could this instead be replaced by a flag, that other threads can set to awake the process which has entered the ring, in polling mode?
+Otherwise, if a system call is needed anyway when not polling, this could be replaced by triggering an interrupting signal.

 ## Interface layer